6 min read

 They had probably lost a few hours of production (which in the automotive industry could easily be translated to millions of dollars) but they had actually made sure that the issue wouldn’t happen again.

-How easy it is to implement something similar in a construction site?
+How easy is it to implement something similar on a construction site?

-Not that easy we have to admit (unless you have great support from your management…).
+Not that easy I have to admit (unless you have great support from your management…).

 So, a weekly 15 minutes open discussion – StandDown with the construction teams (or in general any teams involved) regarding all the latest major NCRs is indeed a great idea.